javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 ## Breakpoints

-Let's examine what's going on within the code.
+Let's examine what's going on within the code of the [example page](debugging/index.html).
 In `hello.js`, click at the line number `4`.
 Yes, right on the `"4"` digit, not on the code.

 Contratulations!
 You've set a breakpoint.
 Please also click on the number for line `8`.